abhi3097/ROS_edx/README.md

 ## <a name="week1"> Week 1 - ROS Essentials</a>

 #### Assignment 1
+Add an extra bin opposite to the robot.
+Correct implementations will show:

+an extra bin in the factory
-Implementing a node to be both a publisher and an subscriber.
+the bin must be on the floor, not in the floor or slightly above it located opposite Robot 1 (ie: on the other side of the conveyor, as indicated by the red arrows in the two illustrations above) not touching anything other than the floor Implementing a node to be both a publisher and an subscriber.
 ##### 1. _Task 1_:
 An ultrasound sensor is installed in a system.
 It is used for measuring the height of the boxes running on a conveyor belt.
 When there is no box, the sensor publishes the maximum range and when detecting one, it reports the distance to the top surface of the box.
 The  ***week1_assignment1.py*** is modified to achieve: